 2.0.5.4 This section does not apply to dangerous goods of Class 1, Division 6.2, Class 7 or radioactive material contained in articles.

-2.0.5.5 Dangerous goods contained in articles shall be assigned to the appropriate Class or Division determined by the primary hazard in accordance with the Precedence of Hazards table in 2.0.3.3 for each of the dangerous goods contained in the article.
+2.0.5.5 Dangerous goods contained in articles shall be assigned to the appropriate Class or Division determined by the hazards present using, where applicable, the Precedence of Hazards table in 2.0.3.3 for each of the dangerous goods contained in the article.
 If dangerous goods classified as Class 9 are contained within the article, all other dangerous goods present in the article shall be considered to present a higher hazard.

-2.0.5.6 Subsidiary hazards shall be representative of the primary hazard posed by the other dangerous goods contained within the article or they shall be the subsidiary hazard(s) identified in column 4 of the Dangerous Goods List when only one dangerous good is present in the article.
-If the article contains more than one dangerous good and these could react dangerously with one another during transport, each of the dangerous goods shall be separately enclosed (see 4.1.1.6).
+2.0.5.6 If the article contains more than one dangerous good and these could react dangerously with one another during transport, each of the dangerous goods shall be enclosed separately (see 4.1.1.6).”.

 11. Amend section 3.1.2.8.1.2 and .3 as follows (new text underlined, deleted text strikethrough):

-“3.1.2.8.1.2 When a mixture of dangerous goods or dangerous goods in articles are described by one of the “N.O.S” or “generic” entries to which special provision 274 has been allocated in the Dangerous Goods List,” [the remainder of text is to remain the same].
+“3.1.2.8.1.2 When a mixture of dangerous goods or articles containing dangerous goods are described by one of the “N.O.S” or “generic” entries to which special provision 274 has been allocated in the Dangerous Goods List,” [the remainder of text is to remain the same].

 “3.1.2.8.1.3 Examples illustrating the selection of the proper shipping name supplemented with the technical name of the goods for such N.O.S entries are: